Emily M Satterwhite

 Certificate of Teaching Excellence, College of Liberal Arts and Human Sciences, Virginia Tech, 2012.

 Dear Appalachia: Readers, Identity, and Popular Fiction since 1878 (Lexington: University Press of Kentucky, 2011).

-Leigh-Anne Krometis, Julia Gohlke, Korine Kolivras, Emily Satterwhite, Susan West Marmagas, and Linsey Marr, “Environmental Health Concerns and Disparities in the Central Appalachian Region of the United States,”Reviews on Environmental Health, forthcoming in 2017.
+Leigh-Anne Krometis, Julia Gohlke, Korine Kolivras, Emily Satterwhite, Susan West Marmagas, and Linsey Marr, “Environmental Health Concerns and Disparities in the Central Appalachian Region of the United States,”Reviews on Environmental Health, in 2017.

 “The Politics of Hillbilly Horror.”
 In Coffey and Skipper, eds, Navigating Souths: Transdisciplinary Explorations of a US Region (U of Georgia P, New Southern Studies Series, 2017).

 “‘The Longing for Home,’ Appalachian Fiction, and Ron Rash,” Appalachian Journal 42:1-2 (Fall 2014/Winter 2015): 24-35.